 Coding for Beginners: A Step-by-Step Guide for Kids, Parents, and Educators

-In this guide Coding for Beginners: A Step-by-Step Guide, we are going to break down coding for beginners into bite sized chunks.
+In this guide Coding for Beginners: A Step-by-Step Guide, we are going to break down coding for kids into bite sized chunks.

 Whether you are a student, parent or teacher with no experience or an experienced technology teacher who is looking to take your kids coding classes to the next level, this guide is for you.